 Do you see the mason jar lid?
 I thought I might need to use that for the top to get a tight fit.
 It was not needed.

 This is project #2, the blue lamp.
 You can see the Dap Silicone Sealant I used to “glue” this one together.
 I used Silicone in a caulk gun on the glass totems.
-I was looking for something easier and simple.
+But for this project, I was looking for something easier and simple.
 I bought mine at Home Depot.

 When Jan picked up the lamp kit, she got the kind with threads all the way down.
 In my opinion, this is the best way to go.
 There were two rods that connect with that neat little connector there in the middle.
 Once connected, the rod was too tall for the “stack” of glass pieces.
 I used my jigsaw to cut the rod down to size.